True Natural Bodybuilding

 The Ultimate Fat Loss Strategy

-The most efficient way and in many cases the only way to reduce your body fat permanently is by combining a well designed diet with an exercise program that consists of aerobic exercises as well as weight training.
-It is very important to realise that you need to lose body fat and not muscle mass because the muscles give shape to your body and most important you need them to keep your metabolism high and burn calories throughout the day and night.
+The most efficient way and in many cases the only way to reduce your body fat permanently is by combining a well-designed diet with an exercise program that consists of aerobic exercises as well as weight training.
+It is very important to realize that you need to lose body fat and not muscle mass because the muscles give shape to your body and most important you need them to keep your metabolism high and burn calories throughout the day and night.
 Your muscles are the furnace that burns your body fat.
 The more muscles you have, the easier it will be to get and stay lean!

 Your fat loss diet should contain between 10 and 30% less calories than your daily caloric need depending on your goals and results.
 Never go farther than 30% in order to prevent that your metabolism blocks and to prevent that you will lose muscle mass.
 When you lose more than 5 lbs of body weight per month chances are high that you are losing muscle mass and you should increase your calorie intake to prevent further loss of muscle.
 Changes in calorie intake should be made gradually in steps of 5 or 10% every couple of weeks.